Gara2025/jubilant-tribble/README.md

 # jubilant-tribble
 premade components

+## Usage Rules for AI and Developers

+1.  **Do Not Modify Styles:** The class names and HTML structure of these components are considered the single source of truth.
+They must be implemented *exactly* as provided.
+Do not add, remove, or change any classes.
+2.  **Content is Variable:** The inner text, `src` attributes for images, and `href` attributes for links are placeholders and should be populated with the appropriate content for the new implementation.
+3.  **Respect the Structure:** Do not alter the semantic structure (e.g., changing an `<article>` to a `<div>` or altering the heading levels) unless explicitly instructed.

 # My Reusable Component Library

 This repository contains a set of reusable, semantic HTML components styled with utility-first CSS.
 This document serves as the manifest for all available components.